New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 19. Little Italy

-Little Italy is a neighbourhood in New York that is known for its large Italian population.
-Get a taste of Italy in NYC with Little Italy’s fabulous range of Italian restaurants and amazing street art.
-Little Italy is also the shooting location for the movies “The Godfather” and “The Godfather III” and is home to the very first pizzeria in the US, Lombardi’s.
+Little Italy is a New York neighbourhood known for its large Italian population.
+Enjoy Italy in NYC with Little Italy’s fabulous range of Italian restaurants and fantastic street art.
+Little Italy is also the shooting location for the movies The Godfather and The Godfather III and is home to the very first pizzeria in the US, Lombardi’s.
 Walking around Little Italy is the perfect way to spend an afternoon in New York and immerse yourself in the Italian-American culture.

 20. China Town

-With our guide to 20 things to do in New York you will have endless options to make the most of your time in the city that never sleeps.
+With our guide to 20 things to do in New York, you will have endless options to make the most of your time in the city that never sleeps.

-You may also be interested in our other articles; Top 5 Places to Visit in New York State I A Tourists Guide to The Big Apple I 12 Things You Must See Around New York City
+You may also be interested in our other articles: Top 5 Places to Visit in New York State I A Tourists Guide to The Big Apple I 12 Things You Must See Around New York City